inamg/MerchantManager/README.md

 Unit of work with repository pattern is used to access data from mongoDb.
 APIs are exposed using graphql and rest api.

 ### How to Run
-got to the directory /src/api/Andromeda.MerchantManager docker-compose build </br>
+got to the directory /src/api/Andromeda.MerchantManager </br>
+docker-compose build </br>
-docker-compose up
+docker-compose up </br>
+instructions for running the app can be find under the app folder